Richardaeld/cola-vending-machine/README.md

 + Creating a method for front-end users to login and update their username and password.
 + Creating a way for users to delete their own accounts.
 + Stripe was chosen as a payment API and its integration process was not finished.
++ An additional route needs to be created for restocking the vending machine:
+    + Currently beacuse of the nature of a PATCH request a stocker can over fill the vending machine.
+    + By creating an additional route an additional layer of logic can be added to check a cola's max_amount and ensure it cannot be overfilled.
+    + This route could use a comparison operator to and similar setup to the **Update user to admin**.
+This Route would have a fixed position to amount and use comparison operators to prevent it from over being greater than max_amount.

+### React
-### Purchase and Download
+#### Purchase and Download Flow
-#### Anonymous
+##### Anonymous
 + These users will not be creating accounts.
 Instead they will:
     + Click on a cola they like and go to the details page.
     + They will click the buy button on the details page for a cola.
     + A stripe interface will be created and the user can then enter their card information.
     + After successfully submitting their card information a stripe webhook will allow the API and React applications to know they have received payment.
     + A anonymous webtoken will be created and saved on the users browser.
-    + A new download button will be made visible and have a fetch on it to the decrement cola address or 'updates amount of cola in -1 increment' (as its labeled on the API Wireframes image, api_request.jpg)
+    + A new download button will be made visible and have a fetch on it to the decrement cola address or **Remove single cola after purchase** (as its labeled **Routes** of this README)
     + The user can click to download their soda json file.
     + After a single click the button will be disabled and then removed.
 + There are some potential issues with this method.
     + If a user refreshes they will lose the download button.
     + The server is currently not designed to track anonymous or logged in users and if they have actually downloaded their file.

-#### Logged in Users
+##### Logged in Users
 + These users will be creating accounts and logging in each time they wish to make a purchase.
 Their purchase flow will look like:
     + Click on login button
     + provide their log in information and a webtoken will be created and saved on the users browser.